|FAMILY STUFF||HIKING TRIPS||MISC MUSINGS||ARCHIVES|

 |Views of the Monkeynut presents a vivid multimedia adventure unfolding the splendor of the Lloyd-Davies and Lynch atomic family, featuring, as the nucleus, Peter and Louise; as the electrons, Madeleine and Antonia.
 Discover the agonies and ecstacies of their latest travels, or study the history of their adventures from conception to the present through a vast archive of photographs, scientific facts, questionable rumor, text, graphics and videos.|

 New from the Monkeynut, election day 2016.
 As usual, the run-up to the election has been the cause of a certain amount of family rancor.
 Actually, to start with there was little argument between me and the rest of the family, since it has always been so hard to take Trump seriously as a candidate, from the very first Republican debate all the way to election day.
 I kind-of liked his rude, in-your-face style, so different from the usual professional politician reciting sound bites written by his consultants.
-But I found it hard to warm to his ideas, which always seemed to be formed at the moment of utterance and which appeared to have no defining core principals.
+But I found it hard to warm to his ideas, which always seemed to be formed at the moment of utterance and which appeared to have no defining core principles.
 His character failings, which were constantly on display, made him seem unsuitable for high office.
 So I had no particular interest in voting for him, and was not interested in defending him from the scorn heaped upon him by the rest of the family.

 I also had no interest in voting for Hillary Clinton who seemed to me to be bent on extending all the worst features of Obama's presidency - doubling down on Obamacare, more spending for the benefit of Democratic voters and more antipathy towards business.
 So my path was clear: to throw away my vote on Gary Johnson, the Libertarian candidate for president.

-As the election got closer and it became increasingly difficult to laugh his candidacy off as a quaint abberation, I started fighting my way through all the accusations of racism, xenophobia, lechery, lunacy and downright evil in order to think a little more carefully about what he was saying he would do if elected.
+As the election got closer and it became increasingly difficult to laugh Trump's candidacy off as a quaint abberation, I started fighting my way through all the accusations of racism, xenophobia, lechery, lunacy and downright evil in order to think a little more carefully about what he was saying he would do if elected.
 I concluded that his main trumpetings came down to the following:

 None of these struck me to be the ravings of a lunatic; in fact, I wrote up my own thoughts on immigration that you can read here.
 The list of policies above are not exactly those my libertarian leanings would prescribe, but they are not the big statist policies I abhor either.
 I also gave serious consideration to the argument that Trump would probably nominate candidates for the Supreme Court who cared about the constitution, which would preserve the freedoms I cherish and which I believe are the foundation of America's historical success.

 In the end, though, I was too worried about the uncertainty surrounding a Trump presidency to consider voting for him.
 Would he like to be Mussolini?
 Probably, although the U.S. constitution would most likely prevent him from achieving it.
-Will he advance policies that are stupid and poorly thought-out?
+Would he advance policies that are stupid and poorly thought-out?
 Probably, although again he would be checked and balanced by the congress.
 (I imagine that Democrats who have cheered on Obama for using executive orders to get around his conflicts with the Republican congress are having second thoughts right about now.)
 But having another determined rookie president seems like a bad idea, so I decided to stick with Gary Johnson.

 So, on the evening of November 8, I announced that I didn't have a dog in the race and that I was going to bed.
 Louise and Antonia were all excited about the inevitable coming of President-elect Clinton the second and I knew that if I stayed around I would spoil their party and have no fun myself.
 I hopped into bed and went to sleep.
 At some point, Louise came into the bedroom all agitated and said that she was afraid Trump was going to win.
 Like that's going to happen!
 I said scornfully, and she returned to the TV.
 I did notice, just before conking out again that the level of joyous conversation was strangely subdued.

 In the morning, I got up to go to work and Louise opened one eye and said - he really did win, just like I said.
 Then it started to sink in.
 President-elect Trump!
 Holy crap - who saw that coming?!!!
-My guess is that there were a lot of regular Republican NeverTrumps that had second thoughts in the voting booth, swallowed hard and cast for Trump.
+My guess is that there were a lot of regular Republican #NeverTrumps that had second thoughts in the voting booth, swallowed hard and cast their ballot for Trump.
 So we now embark on a new voyage into the unknown!
 May the force be with us!

 New from the Monkeynut, Galveston, August 2016.
 Louise and I took a trip to the Houston area this past weekend.
 Our main objective was to attend Louise's cousin Margaret's birthday on Sunday, but Louise had never been to Galveston before, so we decided to leave early Saturday and drive to Galveston.
 The weather was iffy, not perfect for a trip to the beach, but we would be able to stay in city of Galveston and do touristy things there if we could not go to the beach.